ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/pytorch-llama-frontend.md

   External URL: http://3.86.224.131:8501
 ```

-### Accessing the Streamlit Frontend using Browser
+### Accessing the Streamlit frontend using browser

-Open the local URL from above in a browser and you should see the chatbot running:
+Open the local URL from the link above in a browser and you should see the chatbot running:

 ![Chatbot](images/chatbot.png)